You don’t need to be loud to be smart

 Being quiet is a choice, not a permanent status.

 Mental noise can destroy our minds, as I wrote here.
 Silence is an endangered species that we need to take care of.
 Noise is both a distraction and escapism.
-Silence is more than the absence of sound — it allows the presence of everything else.
+Silence is more than the absence of sound — it allows for the presence of everything else.

 For Japanese people, silence is an essential form of non-verbal communication — it’s a sign of respect and personal distance.
 For Westerners, silence means something is wrong.
 That’s the biggest mistake extroverts make — they assume that, when people are quiet, it’s because they are doubtful, lonely, or suffering.